dutzi/dutzi.github.io/content/blog/using-vscode/index.md

 [Copy File Name](https://marketplace.visualstudio.com/items?itemName=nemesv.copy-file-name) - Useful in projects where the filenames are the names of the classes/functions they contain.
 With it I can Cmd+Shift+P > Type "cfn" > Enter, then paste it somewhere I need it, and using the kybindings for Change Case, change its case to whatever.

-[File Utils](https://marketplace.visualstudio.com/items?itemName=sleistner.vscode-fileutils) - This extension adds some use file manipulation commands to the Command Palette.
+[File Utils](https://marketplace.visualstudio.com/items?itemName=sleistner.vscode-fileutils) - This extension adds some useful file manipulation commands to the Command Palette.

 ## Etc

 [Copy JSON Path](https://marketplace.visualstudio.com/items?itemName=nidu.copy-json-path) - Very useful in all sorts of use cases.
 One that pops to my mind immediately when thinking about this extension is where you need to specifiy the getter string (or JSON path) for an i18n string that resides in some lengthy JSON.

-[Quit Control for VSCode](https://marketplace.visualstudio.com/items?itemName=artdiniz.quitcontrol-vscode) - Quit control will pop a message making sure you really want to leave once you hit Cmd+Q / Cmd+Shift+W. This one saved me so many times.
+[Quit Control for VSCode](https://marketplace.visualstudio.com/items?itemName=artdiniz.quitcontrol-vscode) - Quit control will pop up a message box making sure you really want to leave once you hit Cmd+Q / Cmd+Shift+W. This one saved me so many times.

 ## More Shortcuts